The union is all of us, working together for a better life

 What does my contribution achieve?

 Union membership isn’t free because it takes resources to fight campaigns protecting our rights and work, and to provide our members with good quality advice and support.
 FSU membership rates depend on the hours that you work; if you’re only working part time, you pay less than those who work full time.
-Our membership form provides the detail of the current rates.
+Our current membership rates can be found here.

 The FSU is an independent, member led and funded organisation and it’s membership dues that ensure we can continue to provide the advice and support you rely on.
 There is strength in numbers and the cost of union membership is much less than the cost of engaging a lawyer if you end up in a dispute with your employer.
 You’re also contributing to ensuring that the voices of our members are heard in local, state and national forums.